 - Return to the Plugins Folder: Go back to hosting and navigate to the “plugins” folder within “wp-content.”

-- Verify Plugin Activation: Log in to your WordPress admin panel and go to the “Plugins” section.
-Ensure that the plugin is reactivated and working correctly.
+- Verify Plugin Activation: Log in to your WordPress admin and reactivate the plugin.

 Method 2 | How to Reset Password in WordPress

-If you find that your password doesn’t work and the password recovery option fails to send you a recovery email, the issue might be with your site’s email system.
+If your password doesn’t work and the password recovery option fails to send you a recovery email, the issue might be with your site’s email system.
 Here’s a detailed guide to help you reset your password and regain access.

 Step 1: Access Your Website Files via Hosting

-- Log in to your hosting account and locate the website whose WordPress you are locked out of.
+- Access your hosting account and find the website whose WordPress you are locked out of.
 These credentials are usually found in the main dashboard of your hosting account.

 - Navigate to the Website file manager.